ItsLogical/LetsLearnIP-ProgrammingForEconomists/explanations/assignments/chapter2/plumber.md

 With the `hourly_wages` and `hours_worked_rounded` variables, calculating the total cost is a piece of cake, of course.
-We just need to add the call-out cost, and that is also good example of something we'd want to declare as a constant.
+We just need to add the call-out cost, and that is also a good example of something we'd want to declare as a constant.

 Add the following to the top of your program: